Battle of Hampden: Battle of Hampden

-Sacking of Bangor and Hampden
+Occupation of Bangor and Hampden

-Supported by three of his ships, Barrie entered an intimidated Bangor at midday and called for unconditional submission.
-Provisions and quarters were demanded and readily turned over "since the commodore, who was a churlish, brutish monster", according to a correspondent, "threatened to let loose his men and burn the town if the inhabitants did not use greater exertion to feed his men."
-Although Barrie ordered a ban on liquor for his troops, some men managed to acquire brandy by the bucket.
-Accordingly, Barrie ordered an officer to destroy all liquor in the town.
-This set off a wave of plundering.
-Six stores fell to the mob and $6,000 worth of property was damaged.
-Many citizens fled to the woods.
-"We are alive this morning," wrote a newspaper correspondent, "but such scenes I hope not to witness again.
-The enemy's Soldiery ... have emptied all the stores and many dwelling houses - they break windows, and crockery, and destroy every-thing they cannot move."
+Supported by three Royal Navy ships, Barrie and his troops entered Bangor at midday and called for an unconditional surrender.
+Barrie demanded the town's residents turn over provisions and quarters for his men, which were readily agreed to "since the commodore, who was a churlish, brutish monster, threatened to let loose his men and burn the town if the inhabitants did not use greater exertion to feed his men."
+Although Barrie ordered a ban on the consumption of liquor by his troops, some of them managed to acquire stocks of brandy.
+Accordingly, Barrie ordered an officer to destroy all stores of liquor in the town.
+Barrie's men proceeded to target six stores which sold alcohol, damaging or destroying $6,000 worth of property; many of Bangor's citizens fled to the surrounding countryside.
+A newspaper correspondent subsequently wrote that "We are alive this morning, but such scenes I hope not to witness again.
+The enemy's Soldiery... have emptied all the stores and many dwelling houses - they break windows, and crockery, and destroy every-thing they cannot move."

-During the night, the British burned 14 vessels across the river in Brewer.
-Before the raiders could ignite Bangor vessels, the town's selectmen made a deal.
-Fearful that the burning would lead to a conflagration, the selectmen offered Barrie a $30,000 bond and agreed to complete four ships on the stocks and deliver them to him in Castine.
-Barrie accepted the arrangement and carried away a packet, four schooners and a boat.
-Before moving back down the river on the 4th, Barrie and John paroled 191 locals considered prisoners, including General Blake.
-Bangor selectmen estimated that the losses and damages totalled $45,000.
+During the night, the British burnt 14 American vessels across the river in Brewer.
+Before Barrie's men could burn any vessels in Bangor, the town's selectmen made a deal with him.
+Fearful that the burning of the ships would lead to a general conflagration, the selectmen offered Barrie a $30,000 bond and agreed to complete four ships on the stocks and deliver them to him in Castine.
+Barrie accepted the arrangement and seized a packet, four schooners and a boat.
+Before moving back down the river on the 4th, Barrie and John paroled 191 prisoners of war who were local residents, including Blake.
+Bangor selectmen estimated that the losses and damages to their town totaled $45,000.